OWASP/www-project-securecodebox/index.md

 As of **Feb, 2021, the highest priorities for the next 12 months** are:

-- Finalize a new kubernetes *autodiscovery* service which is capable of generating new secureCodeBox Scans based on existing or newly spawned kubernetes ressources.
+- Finalize a new kubernetes *autodiscovery* service which is capable of generating new secureCodeBox Scans based on existing or newly spawned kubernetes resources.
 - Finalize the deep integration with the OWASP DefectDojo Project, as a building block for security finding analytics
 - Implement a  secureCodeBox UI to visualize the security scan findings as an alternative to OWASP DefectDojo and Kibana (ELK Stack)
 - Integrate new Cloud specific security scanners for AWS, GCP, Azure, DigitalOcean